 We take great pleasure in sharing our passion and believe in adapting yoga and freedive training to suit individual needs.
-When we moved here in early 2010 Apneista was the first freediving school in Bali.
+When we moved here in early 2010 Apneista was the first freediving community in Bali.
 Since then we have been continuously improving our programmes and facilities and now believe we have the best freediving setup in S.E.
 Asia.
 See the testimonials page.

 We run most of our freedive training in and from our beautiful training space right on the beach at the best spot in Bali for freediving.
 We have a yoga sala and a funky café to chill out in between training sessions.